Are Your Eyes Burning?

 - A sensation of having something in your eyes

 - Blurred vision, fluctuating clarity or eye fatigue

 What Does Dry Eye Syndrome Mean for You?

 Dry eyes are uncomfortable and can often cause your eyes to sting or burn.
-You may experience dry eyes in certain situations, such as on an airplane, in an air-conditioned room, a dry environment or after looking at a computer or smartphone for a few hours.
+You may experience dry eye symptoms in certain situations, such as on an airplane, in an air-conditioned room, in a dry environment, or after looking at a computer or smartphone for a few hours.
 It can affect how well you see, as well as how comfortable your eyes are throughout the day.
 If you suffer from difficulty wearing contact lenses, overly watery eyes, or eye fatigue, it can have a massive impact on your day.

 When to See an Eye Doctor & What to Expect